 The motor will usually feel more natural to ride in Eco mode with minimal assistance than it does in the highest support mode.
 Smart modes that dynamically adapt to the situation feel the most natural and intuitive to use.
 Thanks to integrated sensors, the system is able to recognise whether you’re pedalling gently or cranking on the pedals, adapting the support to match your effort.
 The more effort you put in, the more assistance the motor provides in response.
 Smart modes such as these almost make it unnecessary for you to shift between modes manually.
 Bosch’s progressive eMTB mode adjusts the assistance between Tour (140%) and Turbo mode (340%), depending on the amount of force you put on the pedals and the situation you’re in.
-It almost always hits the mark, delivering enough power while remaining smooth and easy to control: it’s the best progressive mode currently on the market!
+The assistance always feels exactly right, delivering enough power while remaining smooth and easy to control: it’s the best progressive mode currently on the market!
 Yamaha’s smart mode includes data from sensors that detect the incline you’re on and always delivers a suitable amount of assistance, though it doesn’t feel as natural as Bosch’s eMTB mode.
-Shimano’s Trail mode was already great on the old STEPS E8000, but it is even better with the EP8 and is even able to modulate its assistance lower than the Bosch motor.
-The EP8 adjusts support in Trail mode over the whole range between the weakest Eco and the most powerful Boost mode.
+Shimano’s Trail mode is great too and it’s able to go even lower with the assistance than the Bosch motor, adjusting support between the weakest Eco and most powerful Boost mode.

 The motor tune chosen by bike manufacturers can be a deciding factor